The world is divided into two camps; those that set New Year’s resolutions and those that firmly avoid them!

 - The continued digital evolution march with consumers spending more leisure time gaming than watching TV.

 - Wellness and mental health continue to be a high priority in our lifestyle decisions along with sustainability.

 - Increasing distrust in information from fake news.
 Consumers decide what they trust and distrust- this spills over into purchase decisions, product choices, and brand trust.

-If we are to succeed in our respective sectors, we need to understand how these trends will impact our existing business and what opportunities they create in 2022 and beyond.
+If we are to succeed in our respective sectors, we need to understand how these trends will impact our existing business and what opportunities they create.

-Everything I have outlined will help you re-focus on customer centricity in 2022.
+Everything I have outlined will help you re-focus on customer centricity.
 After a challenging couple of years, we must acknowledge that our customers expect even more in terms of service, experience, innovation, personalisation and responsiveness.